thomasreynolds4881/TwitterTTSBot/README.md

 * [Status Objects](https://gist.github.com/dev-techmoe/ef676cdd03ac47ac503e856282077bf2) -- easier to navigate than the documentation

 ## Future Ideas
-- [x] Allow inputing account names instead of account IDs
+- [x] Allow inputing screen names instead of account IDs
+- [ ] Allow using screen names and search terms in a single filter
 - [ ] Throw it onto a Raspberry Pi with a speaker, stream a junk Twitter in the config, and use it as a mini-Alexa in my dorm room
 - [ ] Implement sentiment analysis